SOUTHWEST FLYING CLUB

 13. Each pilot shall leave the Club aircraft free of litter and debris after each use.

-14. Smoking is not permitted at any time.
+14. Smoking is not permitted in or near Club aircraft or hangars at any time.

 15. Pilot restrictions:

 a.
-Only Southwest Flying Club, Inc. members or Associate Member/Instructors may act as pilot in command of Club aircraft.
+Only Southwest Flying Club members or Associate Member/Instructors may act as pilot in command of Club aircraft.

 b.
-Only instructors approved by the Safety Officer may give instruction, check rides, or biennial flight reviews to members in Club aircraft.
+Only instructors approved by the Safety Officer may give instruction, Club checks, Instrument Proficiency Checks, or Flight Reviews to members in Club

 16. Aircraft Scheduling: